Plantar Fasciitis | Expert Guide to the Best Shoes for Plantar Fasciitis Relief in 2020

 Our expert picks are Brooks, Asics and New Balance.

 One Final Thought

 Cheaply made shoes, boots, sandals and slippers provide very weak cushioning and support.
-While they may feel good for a minute in the shoe store, the insoles usually break-down within a couple of months, leaving feet hurting even more than they did, before you bought them.
+While they may feel good for a quick minute in a shoe store, their insoles and any support they offer usually breaks down within 2-3 months, leaving feet hurting even more than they did before you bought those poorly made shoes.

-It is worth the time and investment to purchase quality brand name shoes, known for their high level of comfort and support.
-It will help to alleviate, and avoid, the pain and discomfort that is caused by Plantar Fasciitis.
+It is a well-known fact in the industry, that when the price of a shoe goes up, so does its level of features that provide both comfort and support.
+Keep this in mind when shopping for footwear if you suffer with Plantar Fasciitis.
+It is well worth your time, and investment, to purchase quality brand name shoes, known for their higher level of quality.
+It will help to alleviate, and may even help to avoid, the pain and discomfort that is caused by Plantar Fasciitis.

 ** NCBI -National Center for Biotechnology Information 2018 Aug 29

 Updated on March 9, 2020 to ensure accuracy